 Going on Repeat—Librela Causes Serious Side Effects and Death, Just Like Rimadyl Did 27 years ago….

-Here we are again, more than a quarter century later, with our dogs' health threatened by a new arthritis drug......
+Here we are again, more than a quarter century later, with a new arthritis drug......

 According to a NYTimes article, "...since the drug became widely available, some pet owners have reported that their dogs became seriously ill, lost the ability to walk or stand or even died shortly after receiving the drug."